themarkfullton/transformation-app-v2/README.md

 ## Technologies Used

-React, Sass, Axios (to connect with Golang API)
+- React
+- Sass

 ## Motivation

 Finding up-to-date resources as a transgender individual is tough, but essential: It can sometimes mean the difference between life and death.
-This app was created for the purpose of making this information readily availiable; to transform the world into a better place for transgender individuals.
+This app was created by transgender individuals for the purpose of making this information readily availiable *to* transgender individuals; to transform the world into a better place.

 ## Future Plans

-The database is still being updated with resources (especially clinics).
-Also, the API will be receiving authentication and CRUD functionality.

-Finally, I hope to add a "Transgender Community" collection filled with meeting groups from around the states.

-## Resource Recommendations

-If you're a transgender individual and you have resources you'd like to add to the API, shoot me an e-mail at the.mark.fullton@gmail.com .
-I'd appreciate it.
+The Transformation Team is currently collecting up-to-date information on trans-friendly clinics and working to connect with transgender content creators to provide helpful resources.

+We are also considering a move to GQL and are experimenting with different API structures.

 ## Screenshots